Almost sure multifractal spectrum of SLE: Comparisons of derivatives using harmonic measure

 \section{Comparisons of derivatives using harmonic measure}

 In this section we will prove some technical lemmas which allow us to compare conformal maps defined on different domains.
-The results of this section are needed primarily for the proof of the two-point estimate in Section~\ref{2pt sec}.
+We recall the notation $\op{hm}^z(I ; D)$ for the harmonic measure of $I\subset \bdy D$ from $z$ in $D$.
 We start with a simple geometric description of the derivative of a certain conformal map defined on a subdomain of $\BB D$.